veyseltech2020/aws/hands-on/AWS EFS/EFS.md

 sudo mkdir efs
 ```

-- Go to the EFS console and click  on "FirstEFS" .
+- Go to the EFS console and click  on "MyFirstEFS" .
 Then click "Attach" button seen top of the "EFS" page.

 - On the pop up window, copy the script seen under "Using the EFS mount helper" option: "sudo mount -t efs -o tls fs-60d485e2:/ efs"